nerdlykyle/homeward/README.md

 # Homeward

 A private move tracker for our household — packing, decisions, and follow-ups in one place, synced across our phones and desktops.
+Easy.

 **Live:** https://nerdlykyle.github.io/homeward/